Brighton and Hove

 Overview ⁞ Brighton and Hove is a vibrant coastal city on the East Sussex coast, famed for its seafront, Brighton Pier, and Royal Pavilion.
 The city centre has a lively cultural and arts scene, with The Lanes offering narrow streets of independent shops and cafes.
 Hove adds elegant Regency terraces and a promenade.
 The South Downs rise to the north, offering views and countryside walks, while the coastline provides beaches, cliffs, and a busy marina.

-The administrative boundary of Brighton and Hove can be viewed on OpenStreetMap: District Boundary of Brighton and Hove.
+The administrative boundary of Brighton and Hove can also be viewed on OpenStreetMap: District Boundary of Brighton and Hove.

 Key Facts about Brighton and Hove